fdhidalgo/geocode_br_polling_stations/README.md

 - `pred_lat`: Latitude as selected by our model

 - `pred_dist`: Predicted distance between chosen longitude and latitude and true longitude and latitude.
+For polling stations with coordinates provided by the TSE, this is set to 0.
 This variable can be used to filter coordinates based on their likely accuracy.

 - `tse_lat`: Latitude provided by the TSE.
-This is only available for a small subset of data.
+This is only available for a  subset of data.

 - `tse_long`: Longitude provided by the TSE.
-This is only available for a small subset of data.
+This is only available for a subset of data.

 - `long`: Longitude as predicted by the model or provided by the TSE.